dvreeze/mdbexample/README.md

 first consider *(local) database transactions*.
 An excellent explanation can be found in the article [Spring Transaction Management](https://www.marcobehler.com/guides/spring-transaction-management-transactional-in-depth).
 It may discuss local database transactions in a [Spring](https://spring.io) context, but in essence this article is not about Spring.
-In a [Jakarta EE](https://jakarta.ee) context, the content of the article would be quite similar (provided local JDBC transactions are used instead of distributed transactions).
+The gist of the article applies to resource-local database transactions in any Java program.

 Then it would make sense to consider *(local) JMS transactions*.
 See for example [local JMS transactions](https://developer.ibm.com/articles/an-introduction-to-local-transactions-using-mq-and-jms/).